 Summary and policy advice

 Knowledge of how to estimate intergenerational income persistence has grown considerably over the past 25 years.
-Although perfect data are rarely available, researchers now understand the most common biases that arise when measuring intergenerational elasticity and have techniques for dealing with them.
-Recently, researchers have begun to move away from the straightforward measure of intergenerational elasticity and are developing a more nuanced picture of intergenerational persistence.
+Researchers are increasingly moving away from the straightforward measure of intergenerational elasticity and are developing a more nuanced picture of intergenerational persistence.
 Because it is difficult to know what the optimum level of intergenerational persistence should be, researchers are increasingly comparing levels across countries, time, and localities.
 Insights are also obtained by looking beyond two generations.
 All of these extensions are helped by the increasing availability of administrative data and help identify the most effective policy levers to pull.

 These are welcome developments because the extent to which advantage and disadvantage persist across society is a vital element of the shape of society, affecting its vibrancy and its success.

 The author thanks two anonymous referees and the IZA World of Labor editors for many helpful suggestions on earlier drafts.
-This paper has drawn in part on a draft chapter written for the Brookings Foundation/Human Capital and Equality of Opportunity Global Working Group Workshop on “Equality of Opportunity: The Facts and the Philosophy” in September 2014.
+This article has drawn in part on a draft chapter written for the Brookings Foundation/Human Capital and Equality of Opportunity Global Working Group Workshop on “Equality of Opportunity: The Facts and the Philosophy” in September 2014.
 Version 2 of the article emphasizes new work on comparable administrative data and explores the insights gained from looking across more than two generations.
 New “Key references” have been added , , , , , .

 © Jo Blanden